finalv2/cwp-decap-test/strategies/continue-efforts-to-engage-kin-throughout-the-case.md

   - Relative notification letter
   - Kin placement case review template
 ---
-The beginning of foster care is a difficult and emotional time for children and their families.
-Both children and adults may be too stressed or afraid to share a complete list of connections during an initial meeting.
-By continuing to search for kin throughout a child's time in care and asking each connection about others, you can uncover more supportive relationships and help children leave care with more connections than they entered with.
+The beginning of foster care is a difficult and emotional time for children or youth and their families.
+They may be too stressed or afraid to share a complete list of connections during an initial meeting.
+By continuing to search for kin throughout a child or youth's time in care and asking each connection about others, you can uncover more supportive relationships and help them leave care with more connections than they entered with.

 ## How to do this